-We are currently developing other skin cancer tests, including for non-melanoma skin cancers (basal cell and squamous cell cancers).
+We have also progressed other skin cancer tests to various stages of development including for non-melanoma skin cancers (basal cell and squamous cell cancers).
 In the United States, approximately 12 million surgical biopsies are performed each year to diagnose approximately 5.4 million non-melanoma skin cancers.
 Many of the initial surgical procedures for these skin cancers are performed on cosmetically sensitive areas of the body, such as the face, neck and chest, creating significant demand for a non-invasive alternative.
 We believe the total market opportunity for our non-melanoma skin cancer products may exceed \$3 billion in the United States and \$1 billion in select world-wide markets.

-We are also developing tests to facilitate the assessment of inflammatory skin diseases, such as atopic dermatitis and psoriasis, which will aid in the appropriate diagnosis and treatment of these conditions.
+We have also conducted some initial research and development regarding tests to facilitate the assessment of inflammatory skin diseases, such as atopic dermatitis and psoriasis, which may aid in the appropriate diagnosis and treatment of these conditions.
 The prevalence of atopic dermatitis in the United States is reported to be approximately 12% in children and 7.0% in adults with approximately 6.6 million patients having moderate-to-severe disease.
 The prevalence of psoriasis in the United States is approximately 2.2% with approximately 1.3 million patients having moderate to severe disease.